 11. Enjoy the Collection of Top Works of Art (Warsaw, Poland)

-The National Museum in Warsaw is one of the oldest and largest of the top museum tours in central Europe.
+The National Museum in Warsaw is one of the oldest and largest museums in Central Europe.
 It was established in the middle of the 19th century and is home to 800,000 exhibits, including paintings, drawings, sculptures, engravings, and coins.

 In addition to a huge collection of works by Polish painters since the 16th Century, you can also see works by Dutch, French, and other European painters, like Rembrandt and Botticelli.